Disney Speedstorm: Downloadable content

 On 27 March 2023, Gameloft released a trailer announcing three "Founder's Packs" that would be available during the game's early access period.
 The Founder's Packs, which were required for early access, all contained Mickey Mouse and Donald Duck as unlocked racers (with the Deluxe Founder's Pack adding Mulan and the Ultimate Founder's Pack adding her, Hercules, and Jack Sparrow), plus a choice to immediately unlock Baloo, Belle, Beast, Elizabeth Swann, Li Shang, or Mowgli; Tokens (the game's premium currency; 4,000 Tokens for Standard, 7,000 for Deluxe, and 12,000 for Ultimate), two (or three for Ultimate) Golden Pass Credits (unlocking the Golden Pass, the game's battle pass system), exclusive racing suits and kart liveries for each of the immediately unlocked racers (depending on the player's chosen tier), exclusive Donald Duck kart wheels and wing (Ultimate only), and an exclusive player avatar and profile motto.

 As a free-to-play title, all content in the game (apart from the Founder's Pack exclusives) is added via seasonal content updates, which are added approximately every two months.
-Initially, each season added four or five new racers from a newly added franchise of focus for that season plus new map based on that franchise.
+Initially, each season added four or five new racers from a newly added franchise of focus for that season (with the exception of Season 19, which has one villain from each franchise; specifically Shan Yu, Yokai, Mother Gothel and the midseason racers, Syndrome and Pete) plus a new map based on that franchise.
 However, starting with the Big Hero 6-themed 13th season, each season now adds three new racers from one franchise.
-Additionally, new "bonus" racers mostly not affiliated with the season's focused-on franchise are made available mid-season (with the exception of the Inside Out-themed Season 8, Journey of Emotions, which added Anxiety and Ennui from Inside Out 2), as well as new crew members and customization options for the racers.
+Additionally, new "bonus" racers mostly not affiliated with the season's focused-on franchise are made available mid-season (with the exception of the Inside Out-themed Season 8, Journey of Emotions, which added Anxiety and Ennui from Inside Out 2), as well as new crew members and customization options for the racers, however, midseason racers were phased out during the Encanto-themed 21st season in favour of Super Karts that were introduced in the Peter Pan-themed 20th season.

 Reception

-Disney Speedstorm received "mixed or average reviews", according to review aggregator Metacritic.
+Disney Speedstorm received "mixed or average" reviews, according to review aggregator Metacritic.
 60% of critics recommended the game on review aggregator OpenCritic.

 John Hansen of Push Square said while they had reservations with the free-to-play monetization, they thought the game had a lot of potential and summarised by saying "if you're a Disney fan, it's a good way to mash together some of your favorite old movies and battle it out on the racetrack."

 Chris Scullion for Nintendo Life praised the gameplay but criticized the performance issues of the Switch version and felt that the game's monetization would deter some players.
 Luke Reilly of IGN found the game had too few tracks and was overly repetitive for its then-asking price, while criticizing its excessive monetization scheme.